Night markets in Hong Kong: History

 Night markets in Hong Kong first began as night bazaars, or 大笪地, which, in Cantonese, refers to vast public open spaces where people gather.
 Like many other Asian countries, Hong Kong saw a growing trend of people gathering after work to socialise in open-air spaces.
 This trend gradually expanded to include other cultural and recreational activities and features, such as singing, juggling, fortune-telling, local food stalls and flea markets.
-At the height of night markets, they provided Hong Kong’s less affluent citizenry with the best places for affordable everyday entertainment.
+At the height of night markets, they provided Hong Kong's less affluent citizenry with the best places for affordable everyday entertainment.

 Sheung Wan Gala Point was the most popular night bazaar, emerging as the "poor man's nightclub" in the 1840s.
 Not only did it serve as a significant recreational spot among locals, it was also one of Hong Kong's most popular tourist attractions between the 1970s and 1980s.
 The site was permanently closed in 1992 because of redevelopments in the area including the Shun Tak Centre.

 While night markets no longer serve as key recreational spots for locals, their distinctive cultural features have attracted many foreigners, and today they remain as popular tourist attractions for visitors to the city.

-A key milestone in the history of night markets in Hong Kong was the launch of PMQ Night Market in 2014.
+A key milestone in the history of night markets in Hong Kong was the launch of the PMQ Night Market in 2014.
 Contemporary art products, including handicrafts, and fusion food, were introduced, adding new elements to the traditional night market.
 Bands were invited to perform shows at this market aimed mainly at Hong Kong young people.

 Despite the name, some night markets in Hong Kong open at noon in addition to their usual night hours.
 Most markets are closed on the first day of Chinese New Year.